nwthomas/programming-resources/tips/technology-resources.md

 ## Front-end Frameworks

+- [Programmatically Navigate with React Router](https://tylermcginnis.com/react-router-programmatically-navigate/) - A great resouce for learning how to build elegant routing patterns in React with React Router
 - [Tyler McGinnis' React Bootcamp](https://tylermcginnis.com/free-react-bootcamp/) - A phenomenal free resource to train your React skills
 - [React Patterns](https://reactpatterns.com/) - A snapshot of React patterns, great for a quick refresher
 - [React In Patterns](https://github.com/krasimir/react-in-patterns) - An opinionated look at React patterns